Check other networks

 Three UK 5G coverage

-As we mentioned, Three believes it will be able to have the UKs fastest 5G network because of its allocation of 5G spectrum – networks have to bid for spectrum in a spectrum auction.
-Part of the reason three says it will be able to be so fast is that it has the biggest chunk of contiguous spectrum – in other words, it’s mainly together in one 100Mhz block.
+As we mentioned earlier, Three believes it will be able to have the UKs fastest 5G network because of its allocation of 5G spectrum – networks have to bid for spectrum in a spectrum auction.
+Part of the reason three says it will be able to be so fast is that it has the biggest chunk of contiguous spectrum – in other words, it’s mostly together in one 100Mhz block.

 Other networks – specifically O2 – think Three is at a competitive advantage because of this as it almost certainly means the network will be able to achieve higher peak speeds.

 However, Three has traditionally held less spectrum than its rivals and Ofcom believes it is working to balance up the market.
-However, there is another spectrum auction incoming between 3.6 and 3.8GHz and Ofcom has drawn up several proposals to defragment the networks’ spectrum holdings then.
+That's because there is another spectrum auction incoming between 3.6 and 3.8GHz and Ofcom has drawn up several proposals to defragment the networks’ spectrum holdings then.

 Three's coverage checker doesn't yet have 5G included but we expect it to be added very soon.